Cathedral Basilica of St. Dionysius the Areopagite: Architecture

-The church is a three-aisle basilica in the neo-Renaissance style.
+The cathedral is a three-aisle basilica in the neo-Renaissance style.
 The German architect Leo von Klenze drafted the plans for the cathedral at the behest of King Otto of Greece.
 The architecture is influenced by St Boniface's Abbey in Munich.
 During the project, the plans were modified by the Greek architect Lysandros Kaftanzoglou, who offered to direct the work of the church, until completion, without any remuneration.
-The land for the construction of the church was purchased in 1847 with money collected among the Roman Catholics of Greece, while the building was built by fundraisers among Catholics both inside and outside the country.
-The nave was built in 1853 and the inauguration took place on 4 August 1865.